 Chateau Le Bon Pomerol Vineyard, Terroir, Grapes, Winemaking

-The 6.62 hectare Right Bank vineyards of Chateau Le Bon Pasteur in the Pomerol appellation.
+The 6.62 hectare Right Bank vineyard of Chateau Le Bon Pasteur is planted to 80% Merlot and 20% Cabernet Franc.
 Interestingly, a portion of Bon Pasteur is located in St. Emilion.
 This situation is not uncommon in Pomerol.
 In fact, LEvangile and La Conseillante both have vines in Pomerol.
 They also have vines close to Chateau Gazin and Chateau L’Evangile.
-The Bon Pasteur vineyard is planted to 80% Merlot and the remainder Cabernet Franc.
-The terroir features gravel, sand and clay.
+The Bon Pasteur vineyard has a terroir of gravel, sand and clay soil.
 The vines are planted at a density of 6,500 vines per hectare and are on average, 30 years of age.

 At Chateau Le Bon Pasteur, all harvesting is done by hand on a plot by plot basis.
 The grapes are sorted twice, before and after de-stemming.
 Prior to 1987, the wine was vinified in concrete vats.
 That changed in 1987, when Michel Rolland renovated the wine making facilities of Le Bon Pasteur by adding 10, 70 hectoliter, stainless steel vats equipped with a system of thermoregulation.
 Michel Rolland was the first to install this equipment in the Pomerol appellation.
 The wine was most recently vinified in small vats ranging in size from 15 to 70 hectoliters until the 2010 vintage.